 Platform resource –

 The OCF recognizes that more than one instance of Device may be hosted on a single platform.
 Clients need a way to discover and access the information on the platform.
-The core resource, “/oic/p” exposes platform specific properties.
-All instances of Device on the same Platform shall have the same values of any properties exposed (i.e. a Device may choose to expose optional properties within “/oic/p” but when exposed the value of that property should be the same as the value of that property on all other Devices on that Platform)
+The core resource, “/oic/p” exposes platform specific Properties.
+All instances of Device on the same Platform shall have the same values of any Properties exposed (i.e. a Device may choose to expose optional Properties within “/oic/p” but when exposed the value of that Property should be the same as the value of that Property on all other Devices on that Platform)

 Device resource

 The device resource shall have the pre-defined URI “/oic/d”.
-The resource “/oic/d” exposes the properties pertaining to a Device as defined in Table 17.
-The properties exposed are determined by the specific instance of Device and defined by the Resource Type(s) of “/oic/d” on that Device.
+The resource “/oic/d” exposes the Properties pertaining to a Device as defined in Table 17.
+The Properties exposed are determined by the specific instance of Device and defined by the Resource Type(s) of “/oic/d” on that Device.
 Since all the Resource Types of “/oic/d” are not known a priori, the Resource Type(s) of “/oic/d” shall be determined by discovery through the core resource “/oic/res”.
 The device resource “/oic/d” shall have a default Resource Type that helps in bootstrapping the interactions with this device (the default type is described in Table 17.)

 Protocol indication